fermyon/developer/content/cloud/deploy.md

 ```
 ## Login to the Fermyon Cloud

-Next, you can Log in to the Fermyon Cloud, and it requires your GitHub account to sign in:
+Next, you can Log in to the Fermyon Cloud, and it requires your GitHub account to sign in.
 ```
 ./spin login
 ```